donsheehy/datastructures/prose/16_priority_queues.md

         return self._entries.pop().item
 ```

-I used a nice feature of the python `sort` method, a named parameter called `reversed` which, as one might guess, reverses the sorting order.
+I used a nice feature of the Python `sort` method, a named parameter called `reversed` which, as one might guess, reverses the sorting order.

 ```python {cmd continue="_priorityqueue.sortedlistpq"}